tsbinns/tsbinns.github.io/CV.md

         &mdash; Maintainer
       </h4>
       <p class="CV-desc">
         I am a maintainer of the popular open-source <a href="https://github.com/mne-tools/mne-python">MNE signal analysis toolbox for Python</a>, a package with over 2,500 stars on GitHub, and citations in over 4,000 peer-reviewed scientific papers.
 My contributions have involved the addition of new features, bug fixes, project maintenance, and user support.
-This has included the implementation of several advanced, multivariate signal processing methods in the <a href="https://github.com/mne-tools/mne-connectivity">MNE-Connectivity</a> package (related to my work in the <a href="#QAI_Lab">Uncertainty, Inverse Modeling and Machine Learning Group</a>), as well as a <a href="#GSoC">Google Summer of Code project</a> to implement a connectivity decoding module for real-time, data-driven analysis of high-dimensional data alongside statistical tools for distinguishing genuine interactions from background noise.
+This has included the implementation of several advanced, multivariate signal processing methods in the <a href="https://github.com/mne-tools/mne-connectivity">MNE-Connectivity</a> package (related to my work in the <a href="#QAI_Lab">Quality in Artificial Intelligence Group</a>), as well as a <a href="#GSoC">Google Summer of Code project</a> to implement a connectivity decoding module for real-time, data-driven analysis of high-dimensional data alongside statistical tools for distinguishing genuine interactions from background noise.
       </p>

   <h3 class="CV-header"><a id="PyBispectra" class="section-ID">PyBispectra</a></h3>